 The following topics are covered in this section:

-The following criteria should be considered when selecting a site to install the switch:
+The following criteria should be considered when selecting a site to install the appliance.

-- Temperature and Ventilation: For proper ventilation, install the switch where there is ample airflow to the front and back of the switch.
-The temperature should not go below 0° or exceed 40°C.
+- Temperature and Ventilation: For proper ventilation, install the appliance where there is ample airflow to the front and back of the appliance.
+The ambient temperature should not go below 0° or exceed 40°C.

-Important: To prevent the switch from overheating, do not operate it in an area where the ambient temperature exceeds 40°C (104°F).
+Important: To prevent the appliance from overheating, do not operate it in an area where the ambient temperature exceeds 40°C (104°F).

 Pour empêcher l’interrupteur de surchauffe, ne pas utiliser il dans une zone où la température ambiante est supérieure à 40°C (104°F).

 - Other Requirements: Select a site where liquids or objects cannot fall onto the equipment and foreign objects are not drawn into the ventilation holes.
-Ensure these guidelines are met:
+Verify these guidelines are met:

 - Clearance areas to the front and rear panels allow for unrestricted cabling.